DanielRuf/NinjaFirewall/ninjafirewall/readme.txt

 Your visitors will not notice any difference with or without NinjaFirewall.
 From WordPress administration console, you can click "NinjaFirewall > Status" menu to see the benchmarks and statistics (the fastest, slowest and average time per request).
 NinjaFirewall is very fast, optimised, compact, requires very low system resources and [outperforms all other security plugins](http://blog.nintechnet.com/wordpress-brute-force-attack-detection-plugins-comparison/ "").
 By blocking dangerous requests and bots before WordPress is loaded, it will save bandwidth and reduce server load.

-= Is there any Windows version ? =
+= Is there any Microsoft Windows version ? =

 NinjaFirewall works on Unix-like servers only.
-There is no Windows version and we do not expect to release any.
+There is no Microsoft Windows version and we do not expect to release any.

 == Installation ==